-Tone is how your brand’s character articulates your message as appropriate to the topic at hand.
+Tone is how your brand’s character articulates your message appropriately to the topic at hand.

 For example, an insurance broker might use a lighthearted approach when writing about his RV policies, but he’ll shift gears when he’s stressing the importance of supplemental critical illness insurance.
-Yet the “voice” representing the agent remains consistent.
+In both cases, however, the “voice” representing the agent remains consistent.

 Modeling Your Character Profile

 You don’t have to go through a harrowing life experience to develop character.
 What you do need to do is sit down, close your eyes, and visualize the personality you’d like to represent your brand’s persona as it “meets” your audience.
-After all, like we said, your digital communications are likely the first point of contact between your brand and your potential customers, and image is everything.
+As we mentioned, your digital communications are likely the first point of contact between your brand and your potential customers, and image is everything.